Signed in as:

 … and a hollow GROAN mixed in with a stiff and suddenly cold wind.

-In the distance, we hear children screaming.
+In the distance, they scream.

-Of the six who went camping that night only two returned.
 Steve, John, Randal and Josh never came home.

 The parents of the brothers, Steve and Josh, were among the very few who believed the survivors story.
-Its said they made a pact and upon death they were secretly interred on that same hillside in shallow graves.
-Their last words before falling forever quite from the taste of simple poison:
+It's said they made a pact and upon death they were secretly interred on that same hillside in shallow graves.

 THE END